Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

      )
 ```

 In terms of the combined proximity to the true total claim amounts, the frequency severity model performed a bit better than Tweedie model.
-However, both approaches ultimatley prove to be effective.
+However, both approaches ultimately prove to be effective.